TANZANIA

 Tim's background as an auto mechanic/technician, led to his teaching several men how to repair vehicles in the remote village.
 Eventually a building was erected to accommodate vehicles and a classroom for the mechanics-in-training.

-Today, it is a full-service repair shop and the men there work for the money that keeps their families fed.
+Today, it is a full-service repair shop, and the men work for the money that keeps their families fed.

 Tim identified several adult Christian couples there that carry on the work of the ministry when he is back in the US.